LIVE COVID-19 UPDATE: What support is available for you and your business?

 Key Action – HMRC are creating a rebate scheme.
 Further details will be provided in due course once the legalisation has passed.

 The Job Retention Scheme is a grant from the government to pay employees’ wages, who would have otherwise been made redundant during these unprecedented times.

 In order to claim this, companies would need to have employees that you designate as ‘furloughed workers.’
 Once furloughed, they will be unable to work for you at all during this time.
 HMRC will be setting up a new online portal in which employers will be able to submit a claim.
 No news on when this will be ready currently.
 We’ll update this as soon as we have more information.

-Companies will then be reimbursed up to 80% of their wages (up to £2,500) per employee per month.
+Companies will then be reimbursed up to 80% of their wages (up to £2,500) per employee per month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.
 This can be backdated to the 1st March 2020.

 Coronavirus Business Interruption Loan Scheme (CBILS)

 The Coronavirus Business Interruption Loan Scheme offers loans of up to £5 million for SMEs through the British Business Bank for up to 6 years.
 The government has announced that these loans will be interest free for the first 12 months.